expo/expo-github-action/README.md

 ### Automatic Expo login

-You need to authenticate for some Expo commands like `expo publish` and `expo build`.
+Some Expo commands, like `expo publish` and `eas build`, require you to be authenticated.
-This action can export the `EXPO_TOKEN` variable to access it in every step.
+This action exports the **token** to ensure you are authenticated in every workflow step.

 > Note, this action does not store the token anywhere.
-For every seperate job, you need to setup the token.
+Each separate workflow job needs to set up the **token** individually.

 ### Using the built-in cache

-You can opt-in to caching the installation, making it a lot faster.
+You can opt-out from caching the Expo and EAS CLI installations.
-Under the hood, it uses the [`@actions/cache`][link-actions-cache-package] package to restore the Expo CLI installation.
+Under the hood, it uses the [`@actions/cache`][link-actions-cache-package] package to restore a previous install.
-This action generates a unique cache key for the OS, used packager, and exact version of the Expo CLI.
+It reduces the installation time because it only needs to download and extract a single tar file.

-> Note, this cache will count towards your [repo cache limit][link-actions-cache-limit].
-The Expo and EAS CLI are stored in different caches.
+> Note, using cache will count towards your [repo cache limit][link-actions-cache-limit].
+Both the Expo and EAS CLI are stored in different caches.

 ### ENOSPC errors on Linux

-When you run `expo publish` or `expo build`, a new bundle is created.
-Creating these bundles require quite some resources.
-As of writing, GitHub actions has some small default values for the `fs.inotify` settings.
-Inside this action, we included a patch that increases these limits for the current workflow.
-It increases the `max_user_instances`, `max_user_watches` and `max_queued_events` to `524288`.
+Creating new bundles with Metro can be memory intensive.
+In the past, some builds resulted in `ENOSPC` errors.
+To prevent anyone from running into this, we make sure Ubuntu has sensible defaults in terms of file system availability.
-You can disable this patch by setting the `patch-watchers` to `false`.
+You can opt-out from patching the file system by setting **patch-watchers** to `false`.

 <div align="center">
   <br />